 Animals have to reach up to a certain age for reproduction.
 In human beings, the changes appear in the body after the age of around 11 years.
 This age is called adolescence or teenage (onset of puberty).

-The changes that come are growth in height, body shape, a voice in boys get significantly deeper, increase in mental, intellectual and emotional maturity, increased activity of sex glands, maturity of ovaries and testes, development of breast in girls, beard and mustaches in boys.
+The changes that come are growth in height, body shape, a voice in boys get significantly deeper, increase in mental, intellectual, and emotional maturity, increased activity of sex glands, maturity of ovaries and testes, development of breasts in girls, beard, and mustaches in boys.